-Pituitary tumors are abnormal growths that develop in your pituitary gland.
-Some pituitary tumors result in too many of the hormones that regulate important functions of your body.
-Some pituitary tumors can cause your pituitary gland to produce lower levels of hormones.
+A pituitary tumor is an abnormal growth that develops in your pituitary gland.
+Some pituitary tumors cause the production of too many of the hormones that regulate important functions of your body.
+Others can cause your pituitary gland to produce lower levels of hormones.

-Most pituitary tumors are noncancerous (benign) growths (adenomas).
-Adenomas remain in your pituitary gland or surrounding tissues and don’t spread to other parts of your body.
-They can, however, push upwards into the nerves of the eyes.
+Most pituitary tumors are noncancerous (benign) growths.
+These growths, called adenomas, remain in your pituitary gland or surrounding tissues and don’t spread to other parts of your body.

-Large pituitary tumors—those measuring about 1 centimeter (slightly less than a half-inch) or larger—are known as macroadenomas.
+Large pituitary tumors—those measuring about 1 centimeter or larger—are known as macroadenomas.
 Smaller tumors are called microadenomas.
 Because of the size of macroadenomas, they can put pressure on the normal pituitary gland and nearby structures.

 Not all pituitary tumors cause symptoms.
 Pituitary tumors that make hormones (functioning) can cause a variety of signs and symptoms depending on the hormone they affect.

 The signs and symptoms of pituitary tumors that don’t make hormones (nonfunctioning) are related to the growth and the pressure they put on surrounding structures.
 Symptoms related to nonfunctioning pituitary tumors include:

 Pituitary tumors have very few known risk factors and those that exist are genetic.
 There are no known environmental or lifestyle-related risk factors for pituitary tumors.
 Though, studies have suggested people who are overweight or obese might be at increased risk.
 Most people who develop pituitary tumors don’t have a family history of the condition.
 In rare cases, pituitary tumors can run in families.